veilm/veilm.github.io/content/articles/becoming-a-pulseaudio-user.md

 ``pipewire-pulse`` system.

 ## Background
-While most Linux users etiher have it shipped with their distribution by default, have it as a dependency of other software they rely on, or install it themselves once they boot into their system for the first time, I was part of the minority who decided to say "no".
+While most Linux users either have it shipped with their distribution by default, have it as a dependency of other software they rely on, or install it themselves once they boot into their system for the first time, I was part of the minority who decided to say "no".